kustomzone/kzone/readme.md

 ## Installation

-Prerequisites: make sure you have the latest version of Node and NPM installed.
-OS: Verified running on Windows 7.
+OS: Verified running on Windows 7 with Node and NPM.

-### Running the server
+### Installing and running the server
 1. Clone this repo: https://github.com/bnolan/scenevr.git
 1. `cd scenevr`
 1. `npm install`